How to Build a Cloud-Native EHR That’s HIPAA-Compliant and Scalable

 - Internal traffic is encrypted and flows through load balancers that distribute requests across containers, automatically removing failing nodes from rotation.

-For instance, the EHR of a hospital may be divided into microservices like Patient-Service, Orders-Service, Billing-Service, etc. The Patient-Service is supported by an Amazon Aurora cluster for storage and operates on Kubernetes with three pods.
 An Application Load Balancer is used to route traffic to /FHIR/Patient.
 Any pod statelessly handles each new user request.
 Kubernetes may automatically spin up more pods to manage the load during peak hours.
 PHI is safeguarded while at rest thanks to AWS KMS’s management of the encryption keys for the database and S3 buckets.

 Security and HIPAA Compliance

 Security is paramount in any EHR.
-Every piece of protected health information (PHI) needs to be auditable, accessible, and encrypted.
+Every piece of protected health information needs to be auditable, accessible, and encrypted.
 Every cloud provider provides a range of features and services that are compliant with HIPAA:

 BAA and Eligible Services